VA Compensation for Eating Disorders — Everything You Need To Know

 The third thing you must demonstrate is that your eating disorder resulted from something specific that occurred during your military service.
 This event could be a traumatic occurrence during a combat mission, a particularly stressful training exercise, or some other triggering event.
 If there was not a specific event in service but your symptoms started while you were in the service, you must still establish a medical nexus between the diagnosis you now have and the symptoms during service.

-An attorney can examine your service records to identify in-service evidence to show VA that your condition should undoubtedly be service-connected.
+An advocate can examine your service records to identify in-service evidence to show VA that your condition should undoubtedly be service-connected.

-Count on a VA Disability Law Firm to Help You Receive the Full VA Disability Benefits You Deserve
+Count on a VA Disability Advocacy Group to Help You Receive the Full VA Disability Benefits You Deserve

 VA rates your disability based on how severe it is.
 The more disabling your condition, the higher rating you will receive, and the more compensation you will collect each month.